MicrosoftDocs/memdocs/sccm/core/migration/planning-to-complete-migration.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Planning to complete migration in System Center Configuration Manager
+# Planning to complete migration in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 With System Center Configuration Manager, when a source hierarchy no longer contains data that you want to migrate to your destination hierarchy, you can complete the process of migration.
 Completing migration includes the following general steps:

 -   Ensure data that you require has migrated.
 Before you complete migration from a source hierarchy, make sure that you have successfully migrated all of the resources from the source hierarchy that you require in the destination hierarchy.
 This can include data and clients.